TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

    ...

-Consult the module's documentation for more details; the :class:`~queue.Queue` class provides a featureful interface.
+Consult the module's documentation for more details; the :class:`~queue.Queue` kundi provides a featureful interface.

 What kinds of global value mutation are thread-safe?